KIRANBADAKURAVA/Clinikk-TV-backend/readme.md

 - Subscription-based content access
 - Playlist creation and management by User and Admin
 - Admin-specific functionalities

+🚀 Additional Features

+Admin Authentication: Admins must register using an employee ID.

+Limited Access for Unsubscribed Users: Unsubscribed users have restricted access to premium content.

 ---
 ## 📂 Project Structure